Kyokutenhō Masaru: Retirement from sumo

+Due to health problems, Kyokutenhō announced that he would not participate in the May 2024 tournament, where he would have served as a ringside judge.

 Fighting style

 Kyokutenhō was a solidly yotsu-sumo wrestler, favouring techniques which involve grabbing the opponent's mawashi or belt.
 He preferred a migi-yotsu (left hand outside, right hand inside) grip.
 Over half his career wins were by a simple yori-kiri or force out, compared with an average of around 28 percent for all wrestlers.

 Family

 In 2005, Kyokutenhō obtained Japanese citizenship with the support of his stablemaster, ex ōzeki Asahikuni.
 His legal name is now Masaru Ōta (太田 勝 Ōta Masaru).
 He is married to a Japanese woman and his first child, a girl, was born in September 2008.

 Kyokutenhō's brother Luvsandorj (Лувсандорж), nine years his junior, also became a sumo wrestler in 2000 under the name Fudoyama.
 They were the first pair of foreign brothers to join professional sumo.
 Fudoyama was unable to join Kyokutenhō's stable due to the one foreigner per heya limit, so he joined Takashima stable instead.
 However, he never climbed higher than the third makushita division and retired in January 2008.

 Kyokutenhō is the brother-in-law of the former maegashira Shōtenrō (later Kasugayama Oyakata).